coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 **Path-based instructions :** Provide additional review guidelines based on the file paths using glob patterns.

-For further guidance, please refer this section [Prompt Customization](/guides/prompt-customization)
+For further guidance, please refer to this section [Prompt Customization](/guides/prompt-customization)

 **Language Selection:** Select the natural language in which you want the review feedback.
 CodeRabbit supports most of the widely used languages.
 The default language is English.

-**Disable High Level Summary:** This allows disabling high level summary added with the pull request description.
+**Disable High Level Summary:** This allows disabling high-level summary added with the pull request description.

 ---